alcionai/corso/docs/docs/known_issues.md

   data types and services will be added in subsequent releases.

 * Restores are non-destructive to a dedicated restore folder in the original Exchange mailbox or OneDrive account.
-  Advanced restore options such as in-place restore, or restore to a specific folder or to a different account are not available. yet supported.
+  Advanced restore options such as in-place restore, or restore to a specific folder or to a different account aren't yet supported.